 Into the Congo

 Forty feet beneath me, one hundred feet above me, and for a hundred-mile radius around me, the forest was bellowing.
 Standing on the raised camp deck, I was eye-level with the canopy of the Congo Basin.
-The chirps, howls, hoots and screams that surrounded me suggested a place rich with life, but the sounds were disembodied.
+The chirps, howls, hoots, and screams that surrounded me suggested a place rich with life, but the sounds were disembodied.
 My eyes probed the landscape.
 I saw clusters of vines seize and shake; I saw leaves release from branches and float downward.
-But I never saw the twitch of tail, or the flutter of wings, or the grip of the horny foot that shook them loose.
-This was frustrating, because I was here to see.
+But I never saw the twitch of a tail, or the flutter of wings, or the grip of the horny foot that shook them loose.
+This was frustrating because I was here to see.
 Gorillas, specifically.
 Six hours earlier, I had arrived in Odzala-Kokoua National Park with seven other gorilla pilgrims—all Americans who’d endured the paperwork, cost, and 24-plus hours of flying to come to the Republic of the Congo, just to experience a moment in the presence of the world’s last western lowland gorillas.
 In the gray haze of morning, our aircraft rolled onto a lawn that had been scooped out of the jungle specifically to welcome pilgrims like us.

 I stepped out of the fuselage and took my first look at the second-largest rain forest on earth.
 I saw an obscure thicket of vegetation under a heavy sky.

 Three waiting men in khaki stepped forward from a fleet of Land Cruisers.
-Karl, in his early twenties but with a sure-footed confidence, introduced himself as the head guide.
+Karl, in his early twenties but with sure-footed confidence, introduced himself as the head guide.
 We regarded him already with gratitude: Here was the leader who would guide us to the experience of our lifetimes.

 But there was business to take care of first.
 Karl confirmed politely with a smile that there were no toilets at the airstrip, only rain forest, and that this would be the reality for miles.